praveenwanninayake/CafeService_BE/README.md

 ### 5. Run the Application

-Once everything is set up, you can run the backend locally with the following command:
+Once everything is configured, run the backend locally:

 ```bash
 dotnet run
 ```

-The application will start on `http://localhost:5052` by default.
+The app will be hosted at `http://localhost:5052` by default.

 ### 6. Testing the APIs

-You can test the backend APIs using **Postman** or any API testing tool.
-The API routes are defined in the `Controllers` directory.
+You can use **Postman** or any API testing tool to interact with the backend.
+For example, to fetch all employees, send a `GET` request to:

-For example, to access the employee-related API, use the following route:

 ```
 GET http://localhost:5052/api/employees?page=1&items_per_page=10